-- (i) \\\\\ is to make recommendation to the Central Government and the State Government on tax rate. - (ii) Residential house takes on rent for commercial purpose is \\\\\\ supply. - (iii) Services by way of sponsorship of sporting event organized by a national sports federation where GST is \\\\\\. - (iv)Service by way of right to admission to a theatrical performance is taxable under GST Act if the consideration is more than \\\\\. - (v) Electronics Commerce Operator mean any person who own, operate or manage \\\\\\ or \\\\\\ facility or platform for electronics commerce.
+(i) is to make recommendation to the Central Government and the State Government on tax rate. (ii) Residential house takes on rent for commercial purpose is supply. (iii) Services by way of sponsorship of sporting event organized by a national sports federation where GST is (iv)Service by way of right to admission to a theatrical performance is taxable under GST Act if the consideration is more than (v) Electronics Commerce Operator mean any person who own, operate or manage or facility or platform for electronic commerce

 - (i) GST Council

 - (ii) taxable

 - (iii) exempted

-- (iv) ₹250.
+- (iv) ₹500.

-- (v) digital , electronic
+- (v) digital, electronic